ckeditor/ckeditor4-docs/guides/dev/deep_dive/errors/README.md

 ## editor-destroy-iframe

 * Location: `plugins/wysiwygarea/plugin.js`
-* Description: Editor’s iframe could not be destroyed correctly, because it had been unloaded before editor was destroyed.
+* Description: The editor's `<iframe>` could not be destroyed correctly because it had been unloaded before the editor was destroyed.
 Make sure to destroy the editor before detaching it from the DOM.
-* Additional data: none
+* Additional data: None.

 ## editor-incorrect-destroy

 * Location: `core/editor.js`
-* Description: Editor is being destroyed before it is fully initialized.
+* Description: The editor is being destroyed before it is fully initialized.
-* Additional data: none
+* Additional data: None.

 ## editor-plugin-required